DETAILED ACTION

 Kirsch does not specifically teach:

-Setting, by a controller, an ultrasonic sensor to a low-frequency mode or a high-frequency mode.
+Setting, by a controller, an ultrasonic sensor to a first mode or a second mode that differ based on frequency of a signal,

 Hung teaches:

-Setting, by a controller, an ultrasonic sensor to a low-frequency mode or a high-frequency mode (Hung, Paragraph [0033], The sensor 13 is driven by frequency controller 11, which controls whether the sensor 13 sends a low-frequency ultrasonic signal or a high-frequency ultrasonic signal.).
+Setting, by a controller, an ultrasonic sensor to a first mode or a second mode that differ based on frequency of a signal (Hung, Paragraph [0033], The sensor 13 is driven by frequency controller 11, which controls whether the sensor 13 sends a low-frequency ultrasonic signal or a high-frequency ultrasonic signal.).

 Therefore, it would have been obvious to one of ordinary skill in the art, at the time of filing, to modify the system in Kirsch by integrating the teaching of a power management and safety protection method, as taught by Hung.